(US Patent #5,740,255)

 In engineering, a comparator is a device for comparing something with a reference standard.
 Wireworld Cable Comparators are custom-built laboratory grade devices that facilitate instant comparisons between cables and the only scientific reference standard for cable performance, a direct connection between components, which is essentially a perfect cable.
 We call these tests Cable Polygraphs and they can also be performed manually or by re-recording music that has passed through the cables and a reference direct connection.

-Most cables add brightness to the sound because their electromagnetic loss creates phase shift that increases the duration of high frequency transients, which makes them sound louder.
+Most cables feature brightness added to the sound because their electromagnetic loss creates phase shift that increases the duration of high frequency transients, which makes them sound louder.
 In comparison, the reduced loss and phase shift of Wireworld cables lets the music breathe, sounding much more organic and vibrant.
 Individual sounds become more distinct as the whole spectrum gains a faster cleaner attack and decay.
 Strings sound more delicate, even though their tone intensifies.
 Quieter sounds become audible and dynamics gain impact.

 Wireworld created this term to describe cable listening tests that include a true reference that serves as the test control.
 These tests can be accomplished with a Cable Comparator or manually, by docking components together with adapters to create the reference or by re-recording music through various cables and a reference connection, which is less effective, but still useful.
 The importance of these tests cannot be overstated, as they provide the only proof that standard cables degrade fidelity.
 If no degradation is audible in a particular application, then cable upgrades are not possible, however that result has been rare in our experience.